 Rationale

-• Will act as a focus for solutions to address climate change and ecological decline, as well as health and wellbeing.
+• Delivering and demonstrating solutions that address climate change and ecological decline, as well as improving health and wellbeing.

-• Addresses need in Glastonbury to provide outside space to mitigate virus issues.
+• Addresses need in Glastonbury to provide outside space to mitigate post-covid virus issues.

 Project Summary